 Eneida Lima recently joined LPL as an IT Support Analyst, Principal.
 She comes to LPL from the UA Department of Computer Science, where she worked for four years; her responsibilities included instructional labs, desktops, and servers.
 She also led the migration of most of the department’s infrastructure servers to a virtual environment.
-Before moving to Computer Science, Eneida worked for nine years for the Department of Geosciences.

 In May, the OSIRIS-REx mission received its confirmation, a major marker in the journey from proposal to actual mission.
 The confirmation gives the mission the authority to begin building hardware.

 The confirmation provided the impetus for the retirements of two key figures in the mission, LPL’s Peter Smith, and Lockheed-Martin’s Joe Vellinga, the Flight Systems Manager.

 Northern New Mexico and the KT Boundary Layer

 by Shane Byrne

 This trip took us farther afield than any in recent memory, as we ventured into New Mexico and Colorado and logged about 1500 miles over five days.
 We had three great sites to visit and couldn’t decide between them and so in the end decided to do everything.

 The theme of this year's Summer Science Saturday was Jupiter and Beyond the Infinite!
 The day-long event, held on July 20, featured great kids activities like making paper rockets and planispheres, building volcanoes (like those on Io), and learning about physics, spectroscopy, robots, rockets, and so much more.
 The OSIRIS-Rex Ambassadors helped to cool off the crowd with asteroid ice cream, handmade by each guest.